 The notes are general, unsecured obligations, pari passu in right of payment to all of our existing and future senior debt except for any secured indebtedness.
 Holders of any secured indebtedness would have claims that are superior to your claims as a holder of the notes to the extent of the value of the assets securing such other indebtedness.
-If we become insolvent, file for bankruptcy, reorganize our business or close down, the assets which serve as collateral for any secured indebtedness before any payments were to be made on the notes.
+If we become insolvent, file for bankruptcy, reorganize our business or close down, the assets which serve as collateral for any secured indebtedness would be available to satisfy the obligations under the secured indebtedness before any payments were to be made on the notes.
 Further, the notes are effectively subordinated to all existing and future liabilities (including trade payables and liabilities to judgment creditors) of our subsidiaries.
 In the event of a bankruptcy, liquidation or dissolution of one of our subsidiaries, the subsidiary may not have sufficient assets to make payments to us following payment by the subsidiary of its liabilities.
-The indenture permits us to incur indebtedness and permits our subsidiaries to incur senior or other debt or liabilities.
+The indenture governing the notes permits us and our subsidiaries to incur indebtedness and other liabilities.